Power training: Velocity based training

 Velocity based training or VBT involves the use of specialist equipment which provides objective feedback about velocity achieved and power output e.g. an accelerometer on a barbell, or a multi-camera recording set up.
 The use of real-time objective feedback has been shown to increase intent and motivation in lifters, leading to enhanced power output within training sessions and increased adaptations over time.

 Gymnastics

 Gymnastic exercises may be considered as being calisthenic in nature with a particular focus on achieving high levels of speed, rhythm and co-ordination.
 In addition to developing overall power and endurance, they are excellent for developing the strength and mobility of the core and joints.
 In a study of the power output of gymnasts, Monem Jemni attests that the high peak-power outputs gymnasts are capable of place them near the top level for power athletes; notably, higher than elite level wrestlers.

 Gymnastic exercises include the pommel horse, rings, parallel bars, vaulting with the use of apparatus, and various forms of dance and somersaults.

+Unilateral training

+Unilateral training is the use of one limb from a pair in an exercise i.e. one leg as opposed to two legs (which is bilateral).
+In regard to the lower body, it 'can refine specific movement skills and improve overall power delivery through individual legs.'
+It can also help to enhance a person's ability to balance, as the demands are greater when only one leg is used in an exercise.
+For similar reasons, core strength can also be improved because the stabilising demands on the core are increased due to the working limb being to one side of the body's centre of mass.
+Unilateral training can also be used to address an excessive strength discrepancy between a pair of limbs.
+In any unilateral exercise, where the limbs are used alternatively and the ROM and resistance is constant, both limbs will perform the same amount of work.
+However, in bilateral exercises where two limbs are used, one limb of the pair may be doing an excessively large amount of work and the strength discrepancy this leads to may mean that the person's ability to produce power is adversely affected and they may be more prone to injury.
+As such, unilateral training may be used to correct or avoid excessive strength imbalances between the limbs and reduce the risk of injury.
+Due to the high transferability of the benefits of unilateral training to running, which itself is a unilateral exercise, it features frequently in sports training.
+The most common recommendation is that it is used in combination with bilateral training.